krux/java-stdlib/README.md

 * A [Statsd](https://github.com/etsy/statsd) client that automatically collects and submits common JVM statistics to a Statsd server, and a API for collecting and submitting custom application metrics
 * A handful of useful tools for command-line parsing, managing a priority-based queue of application shutdown hooks, and other helpful utilities.

-Each of its capabilities is easily configurable (or completely defeatable), making it easy to adapt it to custom environments.

 (If you're looking for our Python Standard Library, see [here](https://github.com/krux/python-krux-stdlib)).

 # Using